On groups with Schottky set boundary: Geometrically finite convergence groups acting on

 If $S^2\setminus\Lambda$ has only finitely many components, then $G$ contains a finite index subgroup that stabilizes each component, i.e., a relatively quasiconvex subgroup.
 Of course, in this case $S^2\setminus\Lambda$ is made of finitely many orbits.

 If $ S^2 \setminus\Lambda$ has infinitely many components forming a null sequence, we may apply part 2 of Proposition \ref{prop:nullseq} to conclude that $S^2\setminus\Lambda$ is made of finitely many orbits and their boundaries are stabilized by relatively quasiconvex subgroups.
 We claim that the stabilizer $H$ of a component $\Omega$ of $S^2\setminus\Lambda$ is of finite index (at most 2) in the stabilizer of its boundary $\partial\Omega$.
 This shows that $H$ is relatively quasiconvex.
 The claim follows by observing that the elements of the stabilizer of $\partial\Omega$ that do not leave $\Omega$ invariant must permute the components of $S^2\setminus\Lambda$ that have the same boundary as $\Omega$.
 If $\Omega$ is a Jordan domain, that is, if its closure is an embedded disk, then its boundary is a Jordan curve and either bounds one or two components of $S^2\setminus\Lambda$.
 If $\Omega$ is not a Jordan domain, the boundary of $\Omega$ is not an embedded circle.
-However, since it is locally connected, the Carath\'eodory-Torhorst theorem applies: we can find a homeomorphism of the open disk onto $\Omega$ which extends continuously to the boundaries, $f: D^2 \rightarrow \bar\Omega$.
-Since $\partial\Omega$ is not a circle, such map cannot be injective.
+However, since $\partial\Omega$ is locally connected (cf. the first paragraph of the proof), the Carath\'eodory-Torhorst theorem applies: we can find a homeomorphism of the open disk onto $\Omega$ which extends continuously to the boundaries, {$h: \overline{D^2} \rightarrow \overline{\Omega}$}.
+Since $\partial\Omega$ is not a circle, this map cannot be injective.
 We can thus find a simple closed curve $\gamma$ which is contained in the closure of $\Omega$ and meets $\partial\Omega$ in a single cut point.
 The curve $\gamma$ is the image of a simple arc joining two points of the boundary of the closed disk which are mapped to the same point in $\partial\Omega$.
-Since every other component of $S^2\setminus\Lambda$ must sit on either side of $\gamma$, another component cannot have the same boundary as $\Omega$.
+Since every other component of $S^2\setminus\Lambda$ must sit on one side or the other of $\gamma$, another component cannot have the same boundary as $\Omega$.
 We thus see that $H = Stab(\Omega)$ coincides with the stabilizer of $\partial\Omega$ in this case.
-Since $\Omega$ is an open disc and $H$ acts properly discontinuously on $\Omega$, $H$ is a orbifold group by \cite[Cor.
+Since $\Omega$ is an open disc and $H$ acts properly discontinuously on $\Omega$, $H$ is virtually an orbifold group by \cite[Cor.
 3.2]{hruska:walsh}.